Training structure

 Faculty of Science

-• Presentation of the methods for carrying out a deep borehole, taking into account both the technological aspects of drilling and the control of mud and chips ("mud logging").
+• Presentation of methods for deep drilling, taking into account both the technological aspects of drilling and mud and chip control ("mud logging").

-• Presentation of geophysical methods in drilling or "deferred logging" (electrical, nuclear, acoustic and seismic methods as well as the techniques developed for in-situ temperature, pressure or permeability measurements).
+• Presentation of geophysical methods in drilling or "deferred logging" (electrical, nuclear, acoustic, and seismic methods, as well as techniques developed for measuring temperature, pressure, or permeability in situ).

 • Use of these methods for petroleum and environmental applications.